 ||Preventable differences in the burden of disease, injury, violence, or opportunities to achieve optimal health that are experienced by socially disadvantaged populations.

 ||Engagement with the community by providers to raise awareness, educate, and screen individuals for gambling issues and potential gambling disorder.

 ||The current IDHS/SUPR public awareness campaign slogan and gambling treatment information website.

 2. Funding Priorities or Focus Areas

-The IDHS/SUPR is seeking organizations with a history coordinating and managing public awareness campaigns within the State of Illinois or a state similar in size and population.
+The IDHS/SUPR is seeking organizations with a history of coordinating and providing outreach services within the State of Illinois or a state similar in size and population.
 Organizations with a gambling treatment focus and familiarity with gambling services are preferred.
-Monthly, quarterly, and annual reporting of service metrics will be required
+Services must be available in person (hybrid approaches may also be acceptable).

 3. Authorizing Statutes or Regulations

 The purpose of this NOFO is to make an award to an organization to assist IDHS/SUPR in addressing its expressed goals around serving persons, and their families, in need of intervention and treatment services and who are diagnosed or may be diagnosed with a co-occurring disorder of substance use and gambling or with a gambling only disorder pursuant to all relevant parts of the Substance Use Disorder Act (20 ILCS 301/5), Illinois Lottery Law (20 ILCS 1605/10.7), Illinois Gambling Act (230 ILCS 10/1), the Riverboat Gambling Act (230 ILCS 10) and all other applicable administrative rules and regulations.